gmateusjose/database-design/Notes - SQL Antipatterns.md

 Many of the antipatterns are the results of misundertanding concepts of database theory, here we have some studies on these misunderstood topics.

+### What does relational mean?

+The name relational refers to tables (which in math we call relation), or to the way in a column relates to antoher columns inside a table.
+Also according with math: A relation is a combination of two sets of values, where these values are from different domains (origins), with some condition that relates these sets.

+When thinking about normalizing tables we first must assure that tables are properly relations, here we have some conditions that should be valid:

+1. Rows have no order from top to bottom (the set of all results must be the same).
+2. Columns have also no order from left to right (the set of all results also must be the same).
+3. Duplicate rows are not allowed (The whole rows must be unique, when searching for an item, you should get only one item).
+4. Every column has one type, and one value per row.
+5. Rows have no hidden components (columns contain data values, not physical storage indicators like row's id).